-Once everyone has torn apart their Easter baskets and eaten their chocolate bunnies, send them out the door for some fun in the backyard.
-After all of the eggs have been collected you can make them into Paula Deen’s BLT deviled eggs and there you have a perfect appetizer for your guests to snack on.
+Once everyone has torn apart their Easter baskets and eaten their chocolate bunnies, everyone is ready to dig in to a big Easter dinner.
+After all of the eggs have been collected, tide them over by turning those eggs into Paula’s BLT Deviled Eggs.
+It’s a perfect appetizer for your guests to snack on.

 Easter always revolves around a large dinner table full of food.
 Start the meal off with Chef Jack’s Corn Chowder.
 It’s a delicious way to sneak some extra veggies into dinner.
 Plus, the pale yellow color really looks beautiful in the bowl with those pops of bright orange carrots peeking through.

 Herb-Crusted Fresh Ham is a wonderful dish for your Easter dinner to revolve around.
 The thyme and rosemary give the ham that traditional, woodsy roast flavor while the tarragon and lavender give it a bright, almost floral note.
 And Chive and Onion Mashed Potatoes are the ultimate accompaniment to this dish.
 They’re rich, creamy, and full of flavor.